All Episodes

 We patched it up later on.

-Uh person, my boss was pretty upset with me.
+Persical, my boss was pretty upset with me.

-Um, but I knew I was going to encounter that.
+But I knew I was going to encounter that.

-So uh it took a lot of maneuvering not to do that to try to, you know, you may understand this to try to stay on the right side of the feds, so they really believed I was out of the life, yeah.
+So it took a lot of maneuvering not to do that to try to, you know, you may understand this, to try to stay on the right side of the feds so they really believed I was out of the life and yet not hurt anybody.

-And I I will tell you this.
+And I will tell you this.

 John, what was it?

-He was he was actually my prosecutor.
+He was actually my prosecutor.

 He was the prosecutor on Gotti's case.

-Okay, John Gleeson said, right?
+John Gleason, you said, right?

 Yeah, John Gleason.

-He just recently wrote the book, Gotti, I think it was called Bringing Down Gotti, something like that.
+He just recently wrote the book, Gotti, I think it was called, Bringing Down Gotti, something like that.

 Yeah, John J. He was also a federal judge.

-Uh yeah, this is back in New York.
+Yeah, this is back in New York.

 No, I don't think that's him.